• Skip to primary navigation

 six potatoes boiling in black pan

-• Remove from the water and place it in the refrigerator to cool for a couple of hours.
+• Remove the potatoes from the water and place them in the refrigerator to cool for a few hours.
 Peel the potatoes.

 moving cooked potatoes to a dish to cool

-• After they have cooled, the skin comes off easily with scrapping.
+• After they have cooled, the skin comes off easily with scraping.
 Shred the potatoes.
-I usually hand shredding, but a food processor would be fine.
-I'm too lazy to get it out and clean it.
+I hand-shred, but a food processor would be fine.

 grating potatoes into large glass mixing bowl

 • Clean and slice six green onions.
-To the potatoes, add 2 cups sour cream, 2 cups sharp cheddar cheese shredded, 1 teaspoon salt, ½ teaspoon pepper, and the green onions.
+Add 2 cups sour cream, 2 cups shredded sharp cheddar cheese, 1 teaspoon salt, ยฝ teaspoon pepper, and the green onions to the potatoes.

 adding shredded cheese to mixing bowl with alll other ingredients